 Misconception #1: Vulnerability Scanning is a test that you pass

 Passing a vulnerability scanning test is by no measure a conclusion that all your vulnerabilities have been mitigated.
 Basically, this means it's not really about passing the test.
 Any program, device or application usually has a large number of vulnerabilities.
 Many automated tests will cover most of the commonly found ones.
 Every time you test your application or program with a new testing system, you might be shocked to see some more vulnerabilities pop up.
 In fact, this is even more common with manual assessments.

 So, gone are the days when you could look smart by saying that your application passed a vulnerability scanning test.
 The truth is no vulnerability assessment tool or person performing the tests can even find "all" of the vulnerabilities.
 They usually only test the obvious, more common ones.

-You might still say that you've frequently heard products pas a vulnerability test.
+You might still say that you've frequently heard products pass a vulnerability test.
 Well, that this really means is that a vulnerability scanning was performed, results analyzed and then a context-based judgment was made to determine whether the security is adequate or not given the current circumstance.
-This decision is made by the security manager of the application and never the ones who perform the vulnerability scanning.
+This decision is made by the security manager of the application and never the ones who perform the scanning.

 Misconception #2: Vulnerability Scanning only brings bad news

 I've heard this first-hand.
 Once when I was giving a sales pitch to one of the security managers of a larger enterprise company, his CIO was extremely happy with what we reported.
 But later, the security manager came back to me and told me that this just makes him look like he's bad at his job.